minderai/masil-playground/hackernoon.md

 ## Super Prompts: MASIL's Special Sauce

 Super Prompts let you define precise inputs and outputs for AI interactions, improving reliability and predictability.
 The MASIL document can be copied and pasted into most AIs, which will understand the structure and act accordingly.
-These interactions can then be round tripped back into the MASIL file.
-This capability is a natural feature of MASIL and can be used today.
+These interactions can then be round-tripped back into the MASIL file.
+You can test out this capability today.

 ## MASIL: A Two-Part Approach

 The MASIL standard has two parts:

 1. A strict XML-compliant XSD schema for defining data and workflows.

 2. A relaxed schema, not XML, with the ability to address AI with natural language.
-This means authors can use natural language, a structured approach, or a combination of both.
+Authors can use natural language, a structured approach, or both.

 ## Offloading Processing to JavaScript

-MASIL offloads processing from the AI engine to JavaScript, leveraging the strengths of both technologies.
+MASIL offloads processing from the AI engine to JavaScript, leveraging both technologies' strengths.
 A simple demonstration of this is the graphing capabilities in the playground on glitch.com.
-The data can be manipulated by AI, pasted into the MASIL file, and JavaScript can do the heavy lifting for graphing or anything else that JavaScript is good at.
+The data can be manipulated by AI and pasted into the MASIL file, and JavaScript can do the heavy lifting for graphing or anything else that JavaScript is good at.
 Why burden AI processing with things best done locally?
-This also offers the potential for enhanced privacy.

 ## A Playground for Experimentation